MultiCraft/MultiCraft_mods/files/carts/README.txt

 MultiCraft Game mod: carts
 ==========================
-Based on (and fully compatible with) the mod "carts" by PilzAdam and the one contained in the subgame "minetest_game".
+See license.txt for license information.

-Target: Run smoothly as possible, even on laggy servers.
+Carts, based almost entirely on the mod boost_cart [1], which itself is based on (and fully compatible with) the carts mod [2].

  Features
 ----------